Funding Opportunities

 What is it for?

-Established in 1998 to provide financial assistance of up to $2,000 to Jackson School undergraduate and graduate students who wish to intern with the U.S. Foreign Service, the United Nations, or other international governmental or non-governmental organizations; or to students pursuing a career in public health in underserved areas overseas.
+Established in 1998 to provide financial assistance of up to $2,500 to JSIS undergraduate and graduate students who wish to intern with the U.S. Foreign Service, the United Nations, or other international governmental or non-governmental organizations; or to students in the UW Master of Public Health program who intend to pursue a career in underserved areas overseas.

 What kind of internships apply?